 - - Salt, pepper, red pepper flakes - to taste

-- While the pasta is cooking, heat up the wok, spray it with cooking spray (or use 1-2 Tbsp of water or broth).
-Add fresh vegetables, cover with a lid and cook for about 3-5 min, stirring occasionally.
+- Heat up a wok, spray it with cooking spray (or use 1-2 Tbsp of water or broth).
+Add fresh vegetables, cook covered with a lid for 3-5 min, stirring occasionally.

-- Season with salt and pepper if needed – I usually skip the salt since pasta sauces have plenty of it.
+- Add the pasta to the wok, stir to mix with the vegetables and the sauce.
 Serve sprinkled with red pepper flakes if you like it spicy.
 Enjoy!